A Lightweight Approach for State Machine Replication

-We call a server \emph{useful} in round $t$ if it stores a value at the beginning of $t$ and is non-blocked during round $t$.
-A useless server (as in, not useful) essentially corresponds to the undecided state.
+We call a server \emph{useful} in round $t$ if it stores a value at the beginning of $t$ and is non-blocked during round $t$, and otherwise it is called \emph{useless}.
 By definition, availability only holds as long as a constant fraction of servers is useful.
 We will show three results that provide important insights into availability when using the $(6,3)$-median rule.
-Now we try to give some intuitive understanding of the claims and the way we will use them later on.
+The proofs are relatively technical.
+Here, we give an intuitive understanding of the claims and the way we use them later on.

 The first result shows at which point a so-called \emph{spiral-of-death} occurs, which describes the event where the number of useful servers (almost inevitably) goes to 0.
 In Algorithm \ref{alg:basic} a server becomes useless if it does not obtain enough responses from others.
 However, this means there is a threshold for the number of useful servers under which it is very unlikely for servers to sample enough useful others, so the servers are trapped in a negative feedback loop where ever fewer useful servers cause even more to become useless.
 Below the given threshold the number of useful server decays with double exponential speed in the number of rounds (i.e, is completed after $O(\log \log n)$ rounds) even if no server is actually blocked.